Storytelling, mastered. Screenwriting

 Stretch yourself creatively as you hone your writing skills.
 Write for different mediums and genres.
-Develop original ideas, adaptations, write episodes of existing television shows and create one of your own.
+Develop original ideas and adaptations, write episodes of existing television shows, and create one of your own.
 Learn the business side of screenwriting.
 Blend theory with practical understanding.

 Small program, big talent.

 That’s our motto.
 It’s also our modus operandi.
-In your two years here, you will write a minimum of seven scripts: two feature length films, two short scripts, an episode of an existing dramatic series, an episode of an existing sitcom and an original TV pilot script.
+In your two years here, you will write a minimum of seven scripts: two feature length films, two short scripts, an episode of an existing hour-long television show, an episode of an existing sitcom, and an original TV pilot script.

 In addition, students will learn to participate in story meetings with producers and write coverage for projects in various stages of development.

-– Focused class study combined with internships in both film and television
+- Focused class study is combined with internships in both film and television

 - Industry professionals coaching students on a regular basis